Chern-Simons theory and the quantum Racah formula: Algebraic preliminaries

-will be called\footnote{Since for the derivation of \eqref{eq_quantum_racah} we used both the fusion rules \eqref{eq_Verlinde} and the (abstract) quantum-Racah formula this name might be a little bit misleading.
-We could equally well call \eqref{eq_quantum_racah} the ``elementary fusion rules''} the ``elementary quantum Racah formula''.
+which follows from Eq. \eqref{eq_quantum_racah0} and \eqref{eq_Verlinde2} will be called\footnote{Since for the derivation of \eqref{eq_quantum_racah} we used both the Verlinde formula \eqref{eq_Verlinde2} and the (abstract) quantum-Racah formula this name might be a little bit misleading.
+We could equally well call \eqref{eq_quantum_racah} the ``elementary Verlinde formula''} the ``elementary quantum Racah formula''.